epfl-dlab/WikiHist.html/downloading_the_data_and_supplementary_data/README.md

     │   └── 1100000.json.gz
     └── ...

 Each of the JSON files is a newline-delimited JSON file which stores every element, in our case each HTML article revision with its metadata, as a new line.
-The format of the JSON lines is the followoing:
+The format of the JSON lines is the following:

 ```
 {